MOHDNEHALKHAN/Nehal-Portfolio/README.md

 - The user can send me the review by completing the contact form.
 - Animated UI for better user interaction.
 - Showcasing all my tech skills, blogs and Projects in each section.
+- User will get a confirmation email that i got their response.

  <h3>Feedback📝</h3>
 If you have any feedback, please reach out to me at nehalk482@gmail.com